nonewline/LibFT/README.md

 ./a.out
 ```

+## Disclaimer:

+The functions I've altered have been altered by changing my code partly.
+This libft wont be changed regularly as this is only
+for my github.
+I have another private repo in which I will add my new functions through the year.

 ## Don't be a GitHub hero!

 Come and talk to me before using my code.
 Some of the functions have been altered from the one I pushed.
 Before you use it and mess up, come talk to me.
 I can explain to you what is does and how to do it yourself.
 You won't learn anything by just taking code.

-## Disclaimer
-The functions I've altered have been altered by changing my code partly.
-This libft wont be changed regularly as this is only
-for my github.
-I have another private repo in which I will add my new functions through the year.
 Thanks